the-turing-way/the-turing-way/book/website/community-handbook/governance/gov-roles.md

 > This text is adapted from the "What is the role of the Secretary" documentation in the [DIY Committee Guide](https://www.diycommitteeguide.org/) by [Volunteer Now](https://www.volunteernow.co.uk/) and is re-used under a Creative Commons Attribution Non-Commercial Share Alike 2.0. `reformat to reference: https://www.diycommitteeguide.org/what-is-the-role-of-the-secretary/`

-The Secretary supports the WG in ensuring there is transparent documentation of the decisions made by the group.
+The Secretary supports the WG / DG in ensuring there is transparent documentation of the decisions made by the group.
 They are also accountable for tracking communications to broader *Turing Way* community from the WG, although they do not have to take on these responsibilities individually.

 ### Responsibilities